-Viruses are aimed to steal, modify, or corrupt data from targeted computers.
+- Viruses – Viruses aim to steal, modify, or corrupt data from targeted computers.
 A virus can replicate and spread itself from one computer to another by attaching itself to another file.

-Worms are aimed to seek out and exploit weaknesses in operating systems to allow remote control of the infected computers.
+- Worms – Worms seek out and exploit weaknesses in operating systems to allow remote control of the infected computers.
 A worm can replicate and spread itself from one computer to another without the need of attaching itself to another file.

-Spyware, or also known as adware, is aimed to steal data through remote control of the infected computers.
+- Spyware – Spyware or adware steals data through remote control of the infected computers.
 Spyware infects computers through attachments, links, or downloadable software.

-Besides the above attacks, there are also some attack vectors that allow cyber criminals to infect computers to harvest stolen data.
+Besides the above attacks, there are also some attack vectors that allow cybercriminals to infect computers and harvest data.

-Aimed to redirect a web’s traffic to a fake web where users’ data are compromised.
+- Pharming – Redirect a web’s traffic to a fake web to compromise users’ data.

-Aimed to attack against specific weakness in a system.
+- Drive-by – Aimed to attack against specific weaknesses in a system.

 - MITM (Man in the Middle) Attack – Aimed to manipulate impersonate each endpoint and manipulate them.